grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 ------------------------------------

 Remember Johnny and Benjamin?
-Looks like they managed their previous task and are up to something else.
-Let us listen to their conversation as they are working on another project...
+Looks like they managed their previous task and are up to something else. let's listen to their conversation as they are working on another project...

 **Benjamin:** So, what's this assignment about?